How basecalling works

 Basecallers

-The signal stored within FAST5 files is processed by basecalling algorithms to decode the sequence of bases into FASTQ files.
-Guppy, the production basecaller integrated within MinKNOW, carries out basecalling live during the run, after a run has finished, or a combination of the two.
+The signal stored within POD5 files is processed by basecalling algorithms to decode the sequence of bases into FASTQ/BAM files.
+Dorado, the production basecaller integrated within MinKNOW, carries out basecalling live during the run, after a run has finished, or a combination of the two.

 Oxford Nanopore also has a range of open source Research Release basecallers which are developed to implement new algorithms for improvements in accuracy, as well as alternative applications such as modified base detection.
 These Research Releases may not be optimised for speed or ease of use.
 There are also a number of open-sourced basecallers developed by the Nanopore Community.